rafal-qa/page-walker/README.md

 What improvements you can expect in future releases.
 * Developer guide, more technical details.
-* Run program from any location.
-* Login and other actions (click, etc.) before test start.
 * Skipped errors, known errors you won't fix.
 Manually created list of errors that will not be reported.

 ## License